Awareness Month Reminder - Sex Trafficking Happens

 In an article from 2017, Exodus Road reported that over 200,000 children and teenagers are victims of sex trafficking each year in the United States.
 And since sex trafficking is so tricky to identify, it’s a fair assumption that plenty more cases went unreported or even unnoticed.
-Plus, experts are convinced that the pandemic has only made the problem worse.
 Long story short: trafficking is happening near you, perhaps even in your very own school.
 It’s going to take your eyes, ears, compassion, and bravery to stop it.

 Trafficking Is Hard to Spot on Purpose